Student Success Center Mission Statement

 Kristen Ricardo, M.S. - Assistant Director, Student Success Center/Office for Students with Disabilities, contact firstname.lastname@example.org.

-Marianne Guarnieri - College Retention Liaison - College of Arts and Sciences; College of Professional Studies and Social Services, contact email@example.com.
+Marianne Guarnieri - College Liaison - College of Arts and Sciences; College of Business, contact email@example.com.

-Holly A. Lightcap, M.A. - Academic Learning Specialist, contact firstname.lastname@example.org.
+Holly A. Lightcap, M.A. - Coordinator, Academic Coaching, contact firstname.lastname@example.org.

-Jen Cory, M.S. - Coordinator of Tutoring, contact email@example.com
+Jennifer Cory, M.S. - Coordinator, Tutoring Center, contact email@example.com

 Carol Llewellyn - Administrative Assistant, contact email@example.com.